marcinrosinski/grunt-import/README.md

 _(Default processing options are explained in the [grunt.template.process][] documentation)_

+#### indent
+Type: `Boolean`
+Default: false

+If true, any whitespace preceding the @import statement will be preserved and the all of the imported content will be automatically indented.

 ### Usage Examples

 **To include a file into another file add `@import "path/to/another/file";` at any point inside your importing/source file.**